biosimulations/biosimulations/docs/users/faqs.md

     Most of these tools are not fully compliant with the SED-ML and COMBINE/OMEX archive standards.

-**Can projects include multiple models, simulations, and/or visualizations?**
+**Can projects (COMBINE/OMEX archives) include multiple models, simulations, and/or visualizations?**

 Yes.
-Projects can include one or more models, one or more simulations of those models, and zero or more visualizations of the results of those simulations.
+COMBINE/OMEX archives can include one or more models, one or more simulations of those models, and zero or more visualizations of the results of those simulations.

 **Can I use runBioSimulations to execute simulations involving confidential data (e.g., sensitive patient information)?**